polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 npx @acala-network/chopsticks --config=polkadot
 ```

-This command will start a local fork of the Polkadot network accesible at `ws://localhost:8000`.
+This command will start a local fork of the Polkadot network accessible at `ws://localhost:8000`.
 Keep this terminal window open and running throughout your testing process.

 Once your forked network is up and running, you can proceed with the following steps.